Muon $(g-2)$ and Thermal WIMP DM in ${\rm U(1)}_{L_\mu-L_\tau} $ Models: The Fermion DM ( )

+Nevertheless, achieving the correct relic density of DM is constrained primarily to the vicinity of the resonance region because of the too-small gauge coupling $g_X$, even when these additional annihilation channels are considered.

-\section{Local $Z_2$ fermion DM: $Q_\Phi =2 Q_\chi =2$}
+\subsection{Local $Z_2$ fermion DM: $Q_\chi=1, Q_\Phi =2$}

-For Dirac fermion DM model \footnote{The generic case for Dirac fermion DM is relegated to Appendix {\bf C4}, since the results are already obtained in the previous papers as described in Introduction.}, let us consider a special case $Q_\chi = 2 Q_\Phi=2$, for which the DM Lagrangian at renormalizable level is modified as
+In the context of the Dirac fermion DM model, we explore a specific scenario characterized by $Q_\chi=1, Q_\Phi =2$.
+This choice modifies the DM Lagrangian at the renormalizable level:

-Again the symmetry breaking pattern is ${\rm U}(1)_X \to Z_2$ (local $Z_2$ fermion DM) due to the nonzero $v_\Phi$.
-This model is a dark gauge model for inelastic fermion DM, and has been studied in the context of DM bound state formation in Ref.~\cite{Ko:2019wxq} and the XENON1T excess in Ref.~\cite{Baek:2020owl}, respectively.
-In this model the light dark Higgs contribution to the DM self-interaction and the relic density has been considered in~\cite{Kamada:2018zxi}.
+The symmetry breaking pattern is ${\rm U}(1)_X \to Z_2$ due to the $y_\Phi$ terms.
+This model, serving as a dark gauge model for inelastic fermion DM, has been previously investigated in the context of DM bound state formation \cite{Ko:2019wxq} and the XENON1T excess \cite{Baek:2020owl}.
+A comprehensive study of the light dark Higgs contribution to the DM self-interaction and relic density is presented in \cite{Kamada:2018zxi}.